 Guidebooks have detailed lesson plans for each day along with answer keys.
 These are very easy to follow without advance study or any prior knowledge of Spanish.
 You will need to prepare flashcards and, possibly, games in advance although you might have your children help with those.
 Additional games and activities are available for free at the publisher’s website.

 Since this is an introductory program, it “is designed to gently bring students into the language through listening, reading, speaking, and writing.”
 It is not a grammatically intense program even though verb conjugation is introduced in the first lesson.
 Because it introduces some grammar, it isn’t a strictly conversational approach.
 The goal is to help children become familiar with hearing and using the language with frequent, enjoyable lessons and activities.
-Ideally, you would have lessons four days a week, although you can condense it into fewer days per week.
+Ideally, students complete lessons four days per week, although you can condense it into fewer days per week.
 As children and parents both learn common phrases, they should practice using them at other times during the day.

-Course author Debbie Annett has recorded the audio tracks that include the complete lessons in the text, basic pronunciation and vocabulary (e.g., colors and numbers), audio for “listening worksheets,” and songs—she has a lovely singing voice.
+Course author Debbie Annett. who has a lovely singing voice, has recorded the audio tracks for each course.
+These include the complete lessons in the text, basic pronunciation and vocabulary (e.g., colors and numbers), audio for “listening worksheets,” and songs.
 Annett describes the pronunciation as “middle of the road” Spanish.
 Pronunciations are clear and easy for “anglo” ears to understand rather than accented toward a particular form of Spanish.
 Generally, it’s closer to what you might hear in Mexico than what you would hear in Spain.
 However, she teaches the second person plural conjugation forms, noting that they are used only in Spain.
 There is also an optional version of the audio files read by a native Spanish speaker; these might be used by advanced students who want practice listening to more strongly accented pronunciation closer to what they are likely to hear.

 Books and PDF files are created/printed in black and white.
 Illustrations use a child-like style.
 Some students might like to color in some of the pictures, especially on the flashcards.